ixydo/gpg-smartcard-automation/README.md

   we're creating many files and it should handle idempotence for us.
 The code has probably grown beyond that and would benefit from a rewrite in something more suitable.

+## Using Raspbian as an airgapped system

+With a Raspberry Pi I wasn't able to get a working ZFS set up, probably because the Pi I'm using is 32bit, but it could also be due to limited memory.

+### Quick start

+- Raspberry Pi (tested on a Pi Zero)
+- Raspbian (tested with Debian Stretch)
+- Install the base system to an SD card
+- Install essential packages

+        apt-get update
+        apt-get install paperkey scdaemon

+- You may want to use LUKS encrypted volume, in which case you'll need:

+        apt-get install cryptsetup

+- Update & upgrade the system

+        apt-get update
+        apt-get upgrade

+- Copy this repository on to the Raspberry Pi

 ## <a name=known-issues />Known issues